eruditelite/pimount/README.md

 Set the voltage (potentiometer to ground) to 125 mV.
 Motor voltage should be 10 V.

+## Local OLED Display ##

+The plan is to use a white display with red film...

+The part is IZOKEE 0.96'' I2C IIC 12864 128X64 Pixel OLED LCD Display
+Shield Board Module SSD1306

+First unit test...
+The part is IZOKEE 0.96'' I2C IIC 12864 128X64
+Pixel OLED LCD Display

+"The original Pi" (not sure about this, but it seems correct) used i2c-0.
+After that, i2c-1 is used (pins bcm2 and bcm3 instead of bcm0 and bcm1).
+Trying to use i2c-0 is fraught with difficulties.
+Using i2c-1.

 ## Web User Interface ##

 ### Why ###